jmfrancklab/pyspecdata/conda_upgrade.md

-These instructions are for installing Anaconda with PySpecData, both a Python 2 and Python 3 versions.
+These instructions are for installing Anaconda with pySpecData, both a Python 2 and Python 3 versions.

 Please note that if you downloaded the “Python 2.X” version of anaconda,